shixingli/TradingBank/readme.txt

-Game is the entry class of the program, here is the guidance to compile and execute the program.
+TradingSystem class is the entry class of the program, here is the guidance to compile and execute the program.

+1. Before running the program

-Type commands below:
+2. To run the program, go to src folder, then type Type commands below:

-javac Game.java
+javac TradingSystem.java
-java Game
+java TradingSystem

-During the game, you will be required to input bet amount, actions (hit, stand, split, double up) and whether to replay.
-We use suit and number to represent a card (Spade : J), and the hidden card is represented as XXXX: XX.

 Thanks for your time!